-The Headteacher/Head of School and the SLT should be aware of the procedures to be followed in the event of a serious online safety allegation being made (Section 4, flow chart page 18).
+The Headteacher/Head of School and the SLT should be aware of the procedures to be followed in the event of a serious online safety allegation being made.

 The Headteacher/head of School and SLT are responsible for ensuring the Computing Lead and other relevant staff receive sufficient training to enable them to carry out other roles.